broadinstitute/yale/README.md

 ## Usage

 Yale is a Go service that manages Google Cloud Platform (GCP) service account (SA) keys used by Kubernetes resources.
 As stated in  GCP documents, <em>Service accounts are unique identities used to facilitate programmatic access to GCP APIs</em>.
-For compliance, keys must be rotated no more than 90 days.
+For compliance, keys must be rotated at least every 90 days.

 Yale has five purposes:
 1. Create new secrets for new GSK resources and store referenced SA keys in a Secrets.